-The Company's financial instruments consist primarily of cash and cash equivalents, accounts receivable, investments, accounts payable and the facility.
-Other than investments, which are carried at fair value, the carrying values of these financial instruments approximate their fair values due to their short-term nature.
-During the years ended December 31, 2016, and 2015, the Company did not have any write-offs related to the remeasurement of non-financial assets at fair value on a nonrecurring basis subsequent to their initial recognition.
+The Company's financial instruments consist primarily of cash and cash equivalents, accounts receivable, investments, accounts payable approximate fair value due to their short-term nature.
+The carrying amount reflected on the condensed consolidated balance sheet for the revolving credit facility approximates fair value due to it being variable-rate debt.
+During the years ended December 31, 2017, and 2016, the Company did not have any write-offs related to the remeasurement of non-financial assets at fair value on a nonrecurring basis subsequent to their initial recognition.